bzrudski/vectorose/docs/index.md

 1. Assigning all vectors to magnitude and orientation bins.
 2. Computing histograms and generating the histogram plots.

-The first step requires a discrete representation of a sphere, such as a fine Tregenza sphere, which divides the surface of the sphere into 5806 faces, most of which are rectangular, of approximately equal surface area.
+The first step requires a discrete representation of a sphere inspired by a Tregenza sphere {cite:p}`beckersGeneralRuleDisk2012`, which divides the surface of the sphere into 5806 faces, most of which are rectangular, of approximately equal surface area.
 Two keyword arguments can be used to set the number of magnitude bins (`number_of_shells`) and to fix the histogram domain (`magnitude_range`).

 In the second step, a variety of histograms can be constructed.
 These histograms may consider the counts (or frequencies) of vectors at each